 In June 2008 a new OLD racetoy was added to the stable.
 Wishing to try out vintage racing, and not willing to spend the big bucks to buy a much coveted Brabham FB car, a 1969 Crossle (made in Ireland) FF was purchased.
 Pictured below, the old girl's first outing was at the SVRA Fall Classic at VIR on September 26.

 Decided that the Piper was much too nice and new car for my casual approach as I seriously throttle back my racing seasons.
 Sold it and bought a 1981 Crossle 45 for an occasional race not too far from home.
 I have grown weary to long tows.
 Crossle's first outing was at Summit Point, Labor Day 2013.
-I put the Honda conversion in it for 2014. and now make 4 to 6 race meets per season.
+I put the Honda conversion in it for 2014.
+I now try to make 3 to 4 race meets per season as I have grown tired of long tows to distant tracks..

 Click on a link below for more stuff.